gh0stwizard/x11mirror-client/README.md

 #### Why ZLIB?

 The XWD format consumes a lot of disk space.
-To understand this better look at these numbers:
+To understand this better, please look at these numbers:

 ```
 -rw------- 1 xxx xxx 4.1M Mar 23 22:55 xmc.xwd